deeplearning4j/deeplearning4j/examples-tour.md

 ### UCISequenceClassificationExample.java

-A publicly available dataset of timeseries data of 6 classes, cyclic, up-trending, etc.

-Example of an RNN learning to classify the time series.
+A publicly available dataset of time series data of 6 classes, cyclic, up-trending, etc. Example of an RNN learning to classify the time series.

 [Show me the code](https://github.com/deeplearning4j/dl4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/seqClassification/UCISequenceClassificationExample.java)

 ### VideoClassificationExample.java

-How do autonomous vehicles determine the difference between a pedestrian, and a stop sign?
-A complex Neural net using Convolutional and Recurrent layers is trained on a set of  training videos.
+How do autonomous vehicles distinguish between a pedestrian, a stop sign and a green light?
+A complex neural net using Convolutional and Recurrent layers is trained on a set of training videos.
 The trained network is passed live onboard video and decisions based on object detection from the Neural Net determine the vehicles actions.

-This is an example is similar but a simplified.
-The example combines convolutional, max pooling, dense (feed forward) and recurrent (LSTM) layers to classify frames in a video.
+This example is similar, but simplified.
+It combines convolutional, max pooling, dense (feed forward) and recurrent (LSTM) layers to classify frames in a video.

 [Show me the code](https://github.com/deeplearning4j/dl4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/video/VideoClassificationExample.java)

 ### SentimentExampleIterator.java

-Sentiment analysis example that classifies sentiment as positive or negative using word vectors and a Recurrent Neural Network.
+This sentiment analysis example classifies sentiment as positive or negative using word vectors and a Recurrent Neural Network.

 [Show me the code](https://github.com/deeplearning4j/dl4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/word2vecsentiment/Word2VecSentimentRNN.java)